Ravenhall Correctional Centre: History

 Planning for a new prison at Ravenhall began in late 2012 amid a large growth in the number of prisoners in Victoria.
 The prison would be the third privately operated prison in Victoria.
 Shortlisting for the tender on the project was completed in December 2013, and in August 2014, the GEO Consortium – made up of GEO Group Australia, John Holland, Honeywell, Capella Capital and GEO Care – was successful in obtaining the $670 million contract to build the prison.
 GEO Group Australia already currently operates Fullham Correctional Centre, the medium security prison located in Sale, Victoria.

 It is expected that the prison will cost $6.3 billion to operate over the course of its 25-year contract.
 The contract includes provisions ensuring the operator, GEO Group Australia, will receive up to $2 million per year in bonuses for recidivism rates 12 per cent lower than other Victorian prisons.

 Construction on the prison began in February 2015 and, following its completion, the prison was officially opened in October 2017.

-Ravenhall Correctional Centre has been operational for approx. 5 years now and has already been the subject of multiple investigations into corruption and has multiple reports of both prisoners and staff not feeling safe or supported by the organisation running the facility.